USEPA/NutrientExplorer/README.md

      1. “Load Data” Tab:

        a.
-In the “Load Data” tab, for “Dataset Options” select either LAGOS test or LAGOS.
+In the “Load Data” tab, for “Dataset Options” select either LAGOS test or LAGOS or "Upload new dataset" by clicking the browse button.
        b.
-Click “Load this dataset”
+Click “Load this dataset” (if uploading new dataset, wait until it says "Upload complete" before 	clicking this button
        c.
 Try changing the different “Endpoint options” and “Color palette” options.
        d.
 Click on the “Summary Table” button on the bottom.
-Try changing the “Variable group” option.
+Try changing the “Variable group” option - you will 	need to click the "Summary table" button again to update the table with a new variable group option.

      2. “Explore Data” Tab: